 Is a landscape design plan worth the cost?

 For many homeowners, the value comes from reducing uncertainty and avoiding expensive mistakes.
 A design plan provides clarity regarding layout, functionality, future improvements, and site-specific challenges.
 It can also help prioritize projects and support phased implementation.
-The goal is not simply creating drawings but developing a strategy that supports long-term success.
+The goal is not simply to create drawings but to develop a strategy that supports long-term success.